 2. material and methods

 The field experiment was undertaken during 2019 to 2023 under Department of soil and water conservation engineering Dr.PDKV, Akola at Ghusar village in Akola taluka of Akola district in saline tract area which falls under assured rainfall zone of Vidarbha region of Maharashtra.
 It is located at 2007’N latitude, 7707’ E longitude and at an altitude of 282 m above mean sea level.
 The soils are mainly black cotton soils with depth varying from 4 m to 10 m having clayey texture.
 The total average annual rainfall in Akola taluka is 751.52 mm.
-The water level fluctuations in 30 mx 30 m dugout type ponds were recorded with reference to 60 cm long scale fasten over a pegs which was fixed vertically on two opposite sides of the pond in such a way that scales upper surface just touches the water level in the pond.
+The water level fluctuations in 30 mx 30 m dugout type ponds were recorded with reference to 60 cm long scale fasten over a peg which was fixed vertically on two opposite sides of the pond in such a way that scales upper surface just touches the water level in the pond.
 The peg positions were maintained just below the previous one to continue measurement of water level fluctuations during subsequent period.

 3. results and discussion